Menu Menu

 ‘A lot of time we put our faith in material things, but those things won’t heal us,’ evangelised the choir leader at the last of Kanye West’s infamous Sunday Services before the pandemic began.
 ‘We love Jesus Christ more than an expensive outfit,’ he added.

 Over the past decade, New Age practices viewed as — at best — ‘obscure spiritualism’ and — at worst — ‘hippie nonsense,’ (I’m talking astrology, healing crystals, et al) have permeated popular culture.
 Remember Gwyneth Paltrow’s pricey yonic eggs, touted to ‘increase feminine energy, cleanse, and clear’?
-Or how about the dopamine fasting wellness trend that went viral for suggesting participants derive themselves of all joy to ‘reboot’ their brains?
+Or how about the dopamine fasting wellness trend that suggests participants derive themselves of all joy to ‘reboot’ their brains?
 The list goes on.

 What’s especially interesting, is that these forms of mysticism have not been lost on the fashion industry, either.
 In 2018, luxury house Givenchy jumped on the bandwagon, launching a collection of solid-bronze zodiac-themed earrings that could double-up as amulets.